sarasommariva/BCM_CompartmentalAnalysis/README.md

 The code allows to reproduce the results shown in

-* Sommariva S, Scussolini M, Cossu V, Marini C, Sambuceti G, Caviglia G and Piana M "The role of endoplasmic reticulum inin vivocancer FDGkinetics", preprint
+* Sommariva S, Scussolini M, Cossu V, Marini C, Sambuceti G, Caviglia G and Piana M "The role of endoplasmic reticulum inin vivocancer FDGkinetics", PLoS One 16 (6), e0252422

 # Usage: